genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 an entity (e.g., TSV file with sample attributes).
 2. **Link the corresponding entities together** (e.g., link sample data to the corresponding study).

-!!! warning "If you upload your file without linking it, it won’t be searchable and will not appear in the ODM interface."
+!!! warning "If you upload your file without linking it, it won’t appear in the ODM interface but will be accessible via API."

 The ODM Model includes two additional entities to describe experimental design: **Libraries and Preparations**.
 Both Libraries and Preparations can be linked to Samples and can be utilized as sample grouping entities.
-**DataFrames**, which contain experimental data such as gene expression and flow cytometry, can be linked to Samples, Preparations, or Libraries.
+**DataFrames**, which contain experimental data such as gene expression and flow cytometry, can be linked to Samples, but only expression data can be linked to Preparations and Libraries.

 ![Data Model](quick-start-images/data-model-linking.png)